slamora/brackets-wiki/Grunt-Setup.md

 * ``grunt test`` Run JSHINT and Jasmine if JSHINT completes without errors
 * ``grunt watch`` Watch for file changes, then run JSHINT and Jasmine

+# Adding Unit Tests

+Non-integration tests (typically tests that don't require a full Brackets instance running) are candidates to run headless via [PhantomJS](http://phantomjs.org).
+The headless tests use a separate spec runner that is configured in [Gruntfile.js](https://github.com/adobe/brackets/blob/master/Gruntfile.js).
+To add new tests, modify the ``config`` object, find the ``specs`` property and add the path to the spec file (e.g. ``test/spec/MyFeature.js`` to the array of specs.

 # Misc.
 Tasks

 * ``grunt write-config`` Automatically run after ``npm install`` to update ``src/config.json``